Skip to content

 What the 50/30/20 framework is

 The 50/30/20 rule is a simple budget framework: 50% of take-home income goes to needs (rent, utilities, groceries, transportation, insurance, minimum debt payments), 30% to wants (dining out, entertainment, hobbies, discretionary shopping), and 20% to savings and debt reduction beyond minimums.
-The framework was popularised by Elizabeth Warren and Amelia Warren Tyagi in "All Your Worth" and has become one of the most widely-referenced starter budgets because it balances discipline with quality of life — it is not a zero-based budget that tracks every dollar, but it is tight enough to move the needle on financial goals.
+The framework was popularised by Elizabeth Warren and Amelia Warren Tyagi in "All Your Worth" and has become one of the most widely-referenced starter budgets because it balances discipline with quality of life — it is not a zero-based budget that tracks every transaction, but it is tight enough to move the needle on financial goals.

 How the math works